 From the allergy and asthma perspective, fruit appeared to reduce the incidence and severity of these conditions for all the children, and for incidence and severity of wheeze and rhinitis among the teens.

 According to Williams, three or more weekly servings of fruit reduced the severity of symptoms by 11 percent among the teens and 14 percent among the children.
 If you keep fruit in the house, especially if YOU eat some every day, it would influence your children.
 After all, on some level they do imitate us.
 The teaching in the Bible says, “The fruit does not fall far from the tree.”

-The sad part is we are not getting healthier.
+Sadly, we are not getting healthier.
 We are getting sicker at younger ages.
-If you have children, I would suggest you minimize the amount of fast food you and the children consume.
+If you have children, I suggest you minimize the amount of fast food you and the children consume.
 I would also suggest you give yourself and the kids a good multi vitamin.
 Please do not feed them GUMMIES.
 This only trains them to like sweets, and we all know that sugar can lead to many health issues.

 Here’s another perspective: “Eating fast food is not healthy for a multitude of reasons,” said Samantha Heller, an exercise physiologist and clinical nutrition coordinator at the Center for Cancer Care at Griffin Hospital in Derby, Connecticut.
 "It’s notorious for being high in sodium, saturated fat, trans fats and refined and processed carbohydrates, and low in essential healthy nutrients such as vitamins, minerals, healthy unsaturated fats and fiber,” she said.
 “I cannot imagine any parent would choose the convenience of fast food over their child’s health if they fully understood how deleterious a diet of fast and junk food is to children,” Heller added.